-Los Angeles Pocket Mouse (Perognathus longimembris brevinasus) - The Los Angeles pocket mouse is designated as a CDFW Species of Special Concern and is a covered species under the MSHCP with special survey requirements.
-However, the Study Area does not occur within a mammal survey area.
+Los Angeles Pocket Mouse (Perognathus longimembris brevinasus) is designated as a CDFW Species of Special Concern and is a covered species under the MSHCP with special survey requirements.
+However, the Project site does not occur within a mammal survey area for Los Angeles pocket mouse and therefore surveys are not required for the pocket mouse, and avoidance/mitigation would not be required for the loss of habitat, if present.
 Habitat of the Los Angeles pocket mouse has never been specifically defined, although Grinnell (1933) indicated that the subspecies "inhabits open ground of fine sandy composition" (cited in Brylski et al. 1993).
 This observation is supported by others who also state that the Los Angeles pocket mouse prefers fine, sandy soils and may utilize these soil types for burrowing (e.g., Jameson and Peters 1988).
 This subspecies may be restricted to lower elevation grassland and coastal sage scrub (Patten et al. 1992).